Written by Andrea Clares, ANutr & Talia Cecchele, RD

 An occurrence of binge eating has two specific features:

 The amount of food consumed is significantly larger than what a person would eat normally in a discrete period of time and,

-There is a sense of loss of control over eating during the binging episode.
+There is a sense of loss of control over eating during the bingeing episode.

-As with all EDs, one specific root cause for BED has not been identified.
-However, evidence shows that the development of any ED can result from a complex interaction between various factors, including biological such as the influence of a person’s genetics, psychological such as an existing history of trauma, and social like in the case of people engaging in dieting or appearance focused sports such as dancing and gymnastics.
+As with all eating disorders, one specific root cause for BED has not been identified.
+However, evidence shows that the development of any ED can result from a complex interaction between various factors, including biological such as the influence of a person’s genetics, psychological such as an existing history of trauma, and social like in the case of people engaging in dieting or appearance-focused sports such as dancing and gymnastics.

 Although the clear cause of the binge eating itself is complex to identify, we know that there are some common triggers for it:

 A well founded body of research has shown that dieting is the number one predictor of binge eating and weight gain (2).
 Restriction of any kind, either delaying the time when one starts eating, cutting out food groups or reducing the number of calories will lead to food deprivation.
 This in turn, increases the body’s drive to eat which will increase the risk for binge eating.